Piano Rhythm Patterns Every Player Should Know

 Let’s add a little bit of complexity to our straight piano rhythms above.
 These add a little more bounce and interest to any chord progression.

-One thing to note about the below piano rhythm patterns is that we’re going to only show 2 measures of the patterns.
+One thing to note about the below patterns is that we’re going to only show 2 measures of the patterns.
 You could just repeat the 2 chord patterns, or use them as a template to add the other 2 chords from the above progression for an additional 2 measures.

 We’re only showing 2 measures so we can count out eighth and sixteenth notes (1-e-and-a, 2-e-and-a, etc.).
 These can be tricky at first, but just take things SUPER SLOW and you’ll get it in no time.